TABLE OF CONTENTS

 Attacks based on experience of sexual assault, exploitation or domestic abuse.

-Calls for self-injury, suicide of a specific individual or group of individuals.
+Calls for self-injury, suicide or disease to a specific individual or group of individuals.

 Attacks through derogatory terms related to sexual activity. (i.e 'whore, slut')